sobirjonovme/WhisperBot/README.md

 ```

 3. Install the required packages:

 ``` bash
 pip install -r requirements.txt
 ```

 4. Create a `.env` file based on the `.env.dist` file and add your Telegram Bot token.

-5. Run the bot using the command
+5. Run the bot using the command:

 ``` bash
 python main.py
 ```